Please note that this article contains affiliate links, read disclosures here.

 Is this a trick question?
 Of course, right?

 Why pay an entirely unnecessary $240/month or $2,880/year when you can be living in the exact same house for less?

 In this example, throughout the life of the loan, the Total cost of mortgage (TCOM) will be a whopping $86,400 higher on a $300,000 mortgage.
 This will vary depending on the mortgage amount and interest – but it gives you an idea!

 If you pay attention and take the steps to properly maintain your credit score then you won’t have an issue paying a premium to buy a home, a car, get a loan – anything that requires credit.

-Keep your credit score high to pay less for the things you plan on doing in your life.
+Keep your credit score high to save money on what you plan on doing in your life.

 Let’s go through the steps of what makes up a credit score so you can get a better understanding of the credit score fundamentals.